 Students are expected to monitor their own progress and academic standing in the courses they take.
 This will enable the student to assure their own compliance with program requirements and their maintaining of acceptable grades and averages.
-Whenever a student is in need of academic guidance, s/he is encouraged to contact the instructor of the particular course or his/her faculty advisor.
+Whenever a student needs academic guidance, they are encouraged to contact the instructor of the course or their faculty advisor.